This is the first camera, which gives me the possibility to run the RAW process. Nikon has his own filename extension for RAW files – NEF images.

 A camera RAW image file contains minimally processed data from the image sensor of the digital camera.
 RAW files are named so because they are not processed yet.

-RAW files contain the full resolution (typically 12- or 14-bit) up to 16-bit, when the best JPEG files contain only 8-bit resolution.
+RAW files contain the full resolution (typically 12- or 14-bit) up to 16-bit while the best JPEG files contain only 8-bit resolution.
 When you shoot in a format like JPEG image information is compressed and lost.
 Once you use the RAW format, no information is compressed, thereby you are able to produce higher-quality images.

 I am aimed to show you the RAW processing features provided by Nikon D5300 Digital Lens Sensor Camera.
 Prior to this article, I wrote about processing JPEG images in the D5300 model.